tcheng96/CAIChallenge2018/database/readme.md

 Launch pgAdmin and create a new server.
 Enter your connection information into the corresponding fields and connect.

 1. Browse to the `ibmclouddb.schemas.cai.tables` tree.
-2. Right click Tables and enter some information into the creation dialog.
+2. Right click Tables and enter some information into the creation dialog (like table name, add a column, etc).
 3. Click on the SQL tab and you will see that pgAdmin will generate the SQL for you based on your inputs to the GUI.

 It can be very helpful to use the GUI to create these scripts and then add them as flyway migrations and let flyway actually run the scripts for you.
 Remember, anything you create outside of flyway will be deleted if you run `flway clean`!